Illumina/manta/README.md

     ${MANTA_INSTALL_PATH}/doc/html/mantaUserGuide.html

-### Typical hardware requirements
+### Runtime hardware requirements

-Manta workflows are parallelized at the process level using the [pyFlow] [pyflow_site] task manager. pyFlow can distrubute Manta workflows to a specified number of cores on a single host or SGE cluster.
-Typical memory guidelines are <1Gb per core for germline analysis and <2Gb per core for cancer/FFPE/highly rearranged samples.
+Manta workflows are parallelized at the process level using the [pyFlow] [pyflow_site] task manager. pyFlow can distrubute Manta workflows to a specified number of cores on a single host or SGE-managed cluster.

+As a useful runtime benchmark, [Platinum Genomes] [PG] sequencing reads for NA12878 at 50x coverage (whole genome) can be analyzed in less than 20 minutes on 20 physical cores using a dual Xeon E5-2680 v2 server with the BAM accessed from a conventional local drive, peak total memory (RSS) for this run was 2.35 Gb.
+Additional hardware notes:

+* **Memory** Typical memory requirements are <1Gb/core for germline analysis and <2Gb/core for cancer/FFPE/highly rearranged samples.
 The exact requirement depends on many factors including sequencing depth, read length, fragment size and sample quality.

-Manta does not require or benefit from any specific modern CPU features (e.g. NUMA, AVX..), but in general faster clock and larger caches will improve performance.
-I/O can be approximated (very roughly) as 1.1 reads of the input BAM(s) per run, with no writes that are significant relative to the BAM size.
-As a benchmark, [Platinum Genomes] [PG] sequencing reads for NA12878 at 50x coverage (whole genome) can be analyzed in less than 20 minutes on 20 (physical) cores using a dual Xeon E5-2680 v2 server with the BAM accessed from a conventional local drive.
+* **CPU** Manta does not require or benefit from any specific modern CPU feature (e.g. NUMA, AVX..), but in general faster clock and larger caches will improve performance.

+* **I/O** I/O can be roughly approximated as 1.1 reads of the
+input BAM(s) per analysis, with no writes that are significant relative to the BAM size.

 [pyflow_site]:http://illumina.github.io/pyflow
 [PG]:http://www.platinumgenomes.org